basicByte0x0C/reticulum-tdeck/README.md

 Settings are stored as JSON in `/rns/settings.json` on the device flash.
 Saved fields: `wifi_ssid`, `wifi_pass`, `tcp_enabled`, `tcp_host`, `tcp_port`, `node_name`.
 On boot, WiFi and TCP are automatically restored if they were active in the previous session.

+Additionally, the favorites are stored in similar way, just in separate and individual files(`/rns/peers.json`, `/rns/nodes.json`, `/rns/hubs.json` and `/rns/shells.json`).
+On boot, the favorites are automatically loaded from files.

 ### SX1262 Notes

 - **DC-DC regulator mode** is required for TX (`use_dcdc: True`).
 The driver defaults to LDO which produces no RF output on the T-Deck.